andersprenger/andersprenger/README.md

 I'm very interested into `🔍 research` to create new solutions, and also in `📱 mobile development` to make it _applied_ in our 🌞 lifes.

-As hobby, I ❤ gamming, anime, manga & light lovels.
+As hobby, I ❤ gaming, anime, manga & light lovels.

 <!--
 **andersprenger/andersprenger** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.